Bicycle Network: Bikes 'n' Bits

 Phone: 03 9555 8692

-As part of the Bridging Support Program, the Australian Red Cross provides donated bicycles to vulnerable migrants living in the community.
+As part of the Bridging Support Program, the Australian Red Cross provides donated bicycles to asylum seekers living in the community.
 The Program seeks to enable the target group to overcome social exclusion and disadvantage so as to settle and participate in community life, even if only for a temporary and uncertain period.
 Bicycles can assist to bring asylum seekers out of social isolation by providing an affordable, practical means to connect with their community and support networks.

 If you would like to make a donation or find out more, please contact Claire Foreman, Caseworker, Bridging Support Program- Migration Support.
 Tel: (03) 9341 7569 or Email: firstname.lastname@example.org Web: www.redcross.org.au